 11. Dos Ojos Cenote

 Dos Ojos is one of the most famous cenotes in the Mayan Riviera and is just a 30-minute drive from Tulum.
-The reason it’s so popular is that it’s a great place to scuba dive, thanks to the crystal clear water that makes everything easily visible.
+The reason it’s so popular is that it’s a great place to scuba dive in Mexico, thanks to the crystal clear water that makes everything easily visible.
 There are also some cool rock formations here, and it’s recently been named the longest underground cavern in the world!
 Therefore, whether you visit Dos Ojos to dive or to swim in it, it’s well worth spending a few hours here on your vacation to Riviera Maya!